John Boehner

-John Andrew Boehner (/ˈbeɪnər/ BAY-nər; (Note: The German pronunciation of the Low German surname Boehner/Böhner is /de/; however, Boehner's biography at House.gov recommends the pronunciation /ˈbeɪnər/ BAY-nər.) born November 17, 1949) is an American former politician who served as the 53rd speaker of the United States House of Representatives from 2011 to 2015.
+John Andrew Boehner (/ˈbeɪnər/ BAY-nər; (Note: The German pronunciation of the Low German surname Boehner/Böhner is /de/; however, Boehner's biography at House.gov recommends the pronunciation /ˈbeɪnər/ BAY-nər.) born November 17, 1949) is an American retired politician and lobbyist who served as the 53rd speaker of the United States House of Representatives from 2011 to 2015.
 A member of the Republican Party, he served 13 terms as the U.S. representative for from 1991 to 2015.
 The district included several rural and suburban areas near Cincinnati and Dayton.

 Boehner previously served as the House minority leader from 2007 until 2011, and House majority leader from 2006 until 2007.
 In January 2011, he was first elected Speaker and then re-elected twice.
 Boehner resigned from the House of Representatives in October 2015 due to opposition from within the Republican conference.

 In September 2016, Squire Patton Boggs, the third-largest lobbying firm in the U.S., announced that Boehner would join their firm.
 It was also announced that he would become a board member of Reynolds American.